Bartholomew Ulufa'alu: Prime Minister (1997–2000)

 Ulufa'alu won office for the third time when he was elected as the member for Aoke/Langalanga constituency in 1997 (a seat he held through two further elections in 2001 and 2006 until he died).
-He was able to muster a slender majority to defeat veteran politician Solomon Mamaloni for the position of Prime Minister in 1997.
-However, Ulufa'alu was faced with difficult economic problems: debts were high, government spending was out of control and logging was occurring at an unsustainable rate.
-He set about implementing much-needed reforms to improve government financial management and cut down on corruption; however, he was constantly harassed by motions of no confidence (in November 1997, April 1998 and September 1998), the last of which he only won in a tied vote.
+He was able to muster a slender majority to defeat veteran politician Solomon Mamaloni for the position of prime minister in 1997.
+Ulufa'alu was faced with difficult economic problems: debts were high, government spending was out of control, and logging was occurring at an unsustainable rate.
+He set about implementing much-needed reforms to improve government financial management and cut down on corruption; however, he was constantly harassed by motions of no confidence (in November 1997, April 1998, and September 1998), the last of which he only won in a tied vote.

 The second half of the Ulufa'alu government was overwhelmed by the internal conflict commonly known as the 'Ethnic Tensions'.
 By late 1998, militants on the island of Guadalcanal commenced a campaign of intimidation and violence towards Malaitan settlers.
 During the next year, thousands of Malaitans fled back to Malaita or to the capital Honiara (which, although situated on Guadalcanal, is predominantly populated by Malaitans and Solomon Islanders from other provinces).
 In 1999, the Malaita Eagle Force (MEF) was established in response.

 The Ulufa'alu government struggled to respond to the complexities of this evolving conflict.
 In late 1999, the government declared a four-month state of emergency.
-There were also a number of attempts at reconciliation ceremonies but to no avail.
+There were a number of attempts at reconciliation ceremonies but to no avail.
 He also requested assistance from Australia and New Zealand in 1999 but this was rejected.

-In June 2000, as Prime Minister, he was kidnapped by militia members of the MEF who felt that although he was a Malaitan, he was not doing enough to protect their interests.
+In June 2000, as prime minister, he was kidnapped by militia members of the MEF who felt that although he was a Malaitan, he was not doing enough to protect their interests.
 Ulufa'alu subsequently resigned in exchange for his release.
-Manasseh Sogavare, who had earlier been Finance Minister in Ulufa'alu's government but had subsequently joined the opposition, was elected as Prime Minister by 23–21 over Rev. Leslie Boseto.
-However, Sogavare's election was immediately shrouded in controversy because six MPs (thought to be supporters of Boseto) were unable to attend parliament for the crucial vote.
+Manasseh Sogavare, who had earlier been Finance Minister in Ulufa'alu's government but had subsequently joined the opposition, was elected as prime minister by 23–21 over Rev. Leslie Boseto.
+Sogavare's election was shrouded in controversy because six MPs who were alleged supporters of Boseto were unable to attend parliament for the crucial vote.